KyanJeuring/NHLStendenExplorer/server/script/README.md

 # API Endpoint Test Script

 This repository contains a Bash script (`test_endpoints.sh`) used to test multiple local API endpoints.
-The script sends HTTP GET requests to each endpoint and reports the HTTP status code and response time.
+The script sends HTTP requests (GET, and optionally POST/PUT/DELETE) to predefined endpoints and reports HTTP status codes, response times, and a summary table.

+The script is located at: `server/script/test_endpoints.sh`

 ---

 ## What the Script Does

 - Sends requests to predefined API endpoints
+- Supports **GET / POST / PUT / DELETE**
 - Treats **HTTP 2xx** responses as success
 - Prints **PASS / FAIL**, status codes, and response times
+- Outputs a final summary table
-- Intended for quick local smoke testing
+- Intended for quick local testing

 ---